 America’s Cup Program

-From IOR keelboats to AC75 foilers — Farr Yacht Design has shaped the America’s Cup across five decades of the most intense design competition in sailing.
+From the iconic twelve meters to the dynamic IACC’s and now to the AC75 foilers — Farr Yacht Design has helped to shape the America’s Cup across five decades of the most intense design competition in sailing.

-No sailing event places greater demands on a design office than the America’s Cup.
-The rules change every cycle.
-The budgets are unlimited.
-The penalty for a wrong design decision is elimination.
-Farr Yacht Design has competed in America’s Cup campaigns from the IOR era through to the AC75 foiling monohulls of the 37th Match, each time bringing the same systematic performance methodology to the fastest and most competitive designs in the world.
+No sailing event places greater demands on design and engineering than the America’s Cup.
+The rules evolve each cycle.
+The timeline is always too short and the penalty for a wrong design decision is elimination.
+Farr Yacht Design’s boats have competed in America’s Cup campaigns from the 1987 twelve meter era through to the AC75 foiling monohulls of the 37th Match, each time bringing the same systematic design methodology to the fastest and most competitive designs in the world.

 American Magic AC75 Patriot Unveiling — Farr Design #890 for the 37th America’s Cup.
 Britt served as Hull Platform Lead.